shivathapaa/Nepali-Date-Picker/README.md

 ## Types/Features

 This library provides variety of features for working with date picker.
 It is not only limited to date picker but many utilities that serves its purpose with extended support for date and time.
-Some of them are listed below:
+Few of them are listed below:

 - `CustomCalendar` - Calendar which represents both English and Nepali dates.
 - `SimpleDate` and  `SimpleTime` - Simple representation of date and time.